uplg/summary-swift/README.md

 - if you have an "old" iPhone (< 15), you might need to use macOS (Designed for iPad)
 - it may work on iPhones / iPad but it's not fully tested as I don't have a recent Apple device except a Mac, UI follows most recent guidelines and works great but memory issues while loading Gemma 3n on an iPhone 13, backend URL needs to be changed as it is hardcoded to localhost:8000.
+- Also, iOS simulator don't handle metal fully, so you might need to use a real device to test the app.

 ## 🎯 Usage